finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     PortfoliosApi apiInstance = new PortfoliosApi(defaultClient);
-    String scope = "scope_example"; // String | The scope of the portfolio
+    String scope = "scope_example"; // String | The scope of the portfolio to update or insert the properties onto.
-    String code = "code_example"; // String | The code of the portfolio
+    String code = "code_example"; // String | The code of the portfolio to update or insert the properties onto.
+Together with the scope              this uniquely identifies the portfolio.
-    Map<String, Property> portfolioProperties = new HashMap(); // Map<String, Property> | The property values to be upserted to the portfolio.
-Time variant properties must have an EffectiveFrom date. try {
+    Map<String, Property> portfolioProperties = new HashMap(); // Map<String, Property> | The properties to be updated or inserted onto the portfolio.
+Each property in              the request must be keyed by its unique property key.
+This has the format {domain}/{scope}/{code} e.g. \"Portfolio/Manager/Id\". try {
       PortfolioProperties result = apiInstance.upsertPortfolioProperties(scope, code, portfolioProperties);
       System.out.println(result);